Overview

 • 4.2

-Give examples of ways for individuals to show mutual respect and tolerance to people with different faiths and beliefs.
+Give examples of ways individuals can show mutual respect and tolerance to people with different faiths and beliefs.

 • 4.3